Aphex Twin: Image and pseudonyms

-James' face, grinning or distorted, is a theme of his album covers, music videos and songs.
+James's face, grinning or distorted, is a theme of his album covers, music videos and songs.
 James said it began as a response to techno producers who concealed their identities:

 The cover of ...I Care Because You Do features a self-portrait painted by James, and that of Richard D. James Album has a close-up photograph.
 His face is superimposed on the bodies of other people in the music videos for "Come to Daddy" and "Windowlicker".
-Near the end of the second track of the "Windowlicker" single (known as "Equation"), a photo of James' face is a steganogram which is revealed as a spectrogram.
+Near the end of the second track of the "Windowlicker" single (known as "Formula"), a photo of James's face is a steganogram which is revealed as a spectrogram.
 Another image of James and collaborator Tom Jenkinson is embedded (in SSTV format) with text in the third track of 2 Remixes by AFX, "Bonus High Frequency Sounds".

-James has recorded as AFX, Blue Calx, Bradley Strider, the Universal Indicator, Caustic Window, Smojphace, GAK, PBoD (Phonic Boy on Dope), Polygon Window, Power-Pill, Q-Chastic, Dice Man, the Tuss, Soit-P.P and user18081971.
+James has recorded as AFX, Blue Calx, Bradley Strider, Universal Indicator, Caustic Window, GAK, PBoD (Phonic Boy on Dope), Polygon Window, Power-Pill, Q-Chastic, Dice Man, the Tuss, Soit-P.P and user18081971.
 In a 1997 interview, he said: "There's really no big theory.
 It's just things that I feel right in doing at the time and I really don't know why.
 I select songs for certain [names] and I just do it.
 I don't know what it means."
-In 2001, he commented on the speculation connected to many anonymous electronic artists: "A lot of people think everything electronic is mine.
+In 2001 he commented on the speculation connected to many anonymous electronic artists: "A lot of people think everything electronic is mine.
 I get credited for so many things, it's incredible.
 I'm practically everyone, I reckon—everyone and nobody."